-UPDATE 2-SK Hynix posts first profit fall in 2 yrs as macro woes hit chip demand
+UPDATE 3-S.Korean chipmaker SK Hynix misses Q4 expectations as China slowdown drags

 For NAND flash chips, which provide long-term data storage, shipments rose by 10 percent but the average selling price fell by 21 percent, the company said.

-$1 = 1,125.5600 won Reporting by Ju-min Park and Heekyong Yang; editing by James Dalgleish and Richard Pullin
+$1 = 1,125.5600 won Reporting by Ju-min Park and Heekyong Yang; additional reporting by Joori Roh; editing by Richard Pullin and Stephen Coates